A Long Weekend In Dublin: Fine Dining And Historic Elegance

 The menu celebrates Irish ingredients with contemporary flair.
 Start with a briny platter of fresh oysters or a delicate crab and fennel salad.
 But the star?
 A perfectly dry-aged steak that practically melts on your tongue, paired with a sommelier-selected wine.

 After dinner, drift into The Sidecar, the hotel's vintage-inspired bar.
-Here, expertly crafted cocktails and live jazz transport you to a bygone era of sophistication.
+Here, expertly crafted cocktails and moody jazz transport you to a bygone era of sophistication.

 Begin with Trinity College and the legendary Book of Kells a manuscript so exquisite it feels like a work of art.
 Wander through the Long Room's towering bookshelves, a paradise for bibliophiles and history buffs.